davidgma/sqlite-runner/README.md

 ### Compile the program

-To compile the program, go into the sqlite-runner directory and run the compile script:
+To compile the program, go into the sqlite-runner directory if you aren't already in it and run the compile script:

 ```bash
 cd sqlite-runner